RiccardoGMoschetti/AADPlayground/docs/index.md

 # Welcome to authentico.dev

-These pages are meant to guide a developer to simply set up authentication for their cliend and server applications.
+These pages are meant to guide a developer to simply set up authentication for their client and server applications.

 ## Azure Active Directory
 Jump right in to see:
 - how to set up a Windows desktop client that will consume APIs (both by Microsoft and your own).
-[Here!](WindowsDesktopClientforAzureAD.md)
+[Here!](./WindowsDesktopClientforAzureActiveDirectory.md)
 - how to set up a Web application that will consumer AAD-protected APIs (both by Microsoft and, aagin, your own)

 You can use the [editor on GitHub](https://github.com/RiccardoGMoschetti/AADPlayground/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.